Italy vandals destroy 62,000 bottles of vintage wine

 They broke into the estate on Sunday night and when workers walked into the cantina on Monday morning they found nothing left of six years work but puddles of red liquid on the floor.

-And this was no surplus supermarket stuff either - a bottle of Soldera starts about 110 euros (87 pounds) and all of them, of course, are numbered as if they were gold bars.
+And this was no surplus supermarket stuff either - a bottle of Soldera starts about 110 euros ($140) and all of them, of course, are numbered as if they were gold bars.

 The whole episode has left the Soldera family scratching their heads over a vintage whodunnit.